thewtex/thesis/introduction/background_and_significance.rst

 because of low proton density and diffusion-mediated susceptibility effects.
 [Fayad2001]_ The calcium susceptibility and paramagnetic ferric iron in hemorrhage may alter atherosclerotic appearance in 3.0 T magnets slightly, but the general characteristics still apply from 1.5 T magnets.
+[Underhill2008]_  In a study of *ex-vivo* plaque specimens, Fabiano et al. found that 1.5-T MRI had sensitivities and specificities of 92% and 74% for the lipid core, 82% and 94% for fibrous tissue, 72% and 87% for fibrous/loose connective tissue, and 98% and 99% for calcifications [Fabiano2008]_.

-[Underhill2008]_ Contrast can be further improved and neovascularization visualized with contrast-enhanced MRI [Saam2007]_.
+Contrast can be
+further improved and neovascularization visualized with contrast-enhanced MRI [Saam2007]_.
 Since methemoglobin is associated with thrombus and hemorrhage and with a shortening of T\ :sub:`1`\ , intraplaque hemorrhage can be detected with MRI [Moody2003]_.